-In this post, we’ll help you determine whether your sales process is the right fit.
+In this post, we’ll help you determine whether your existing sales process is the right fit.
 We’ll compare the two types of sales processes (one and multi).
 And we’ll help you choose between them.
 As a guide, download our 10th annual workbook, How to Make Your Number in 2017.
 Turn to the sales strategy section and flip to the Sales Process phase on page 279 of the PDF.

 Your sales process is the key to consistent sales performance.
 The trick is picking the right type of process to use.